 Approaching sex and intimacy from a "bonding" level is how to prepare a woman for sex.
-This will increase her overall desire to initiate sex and in addition to this, when sex is good, high levels of oxytocin and dopamine are generated - which fuels her desire to connect.
+This will increase her overall desire to initiate sex and in addition to this, when sex is good, high levels of oxytocin and dopamine are generated - which fuels her desire to connect sexually.

 Conversely, if sex is stressful or unfulfilling then cortisol levels will be high and she's just not going to be interested.
-When preparing a woman for sex, you need to deal with any impediments preventing connection.
+When preparing a woman for sex, you need to deal with any sexual function issues preventing connection.

 For women who suffer from inner vaginal dryness and pain, Lubrication isn't just needed on the outside of the vagina, it's needed on the inside too!
-Up to 50% of women feel like their vagina is being scraped with coarse sandpaper with any kind of penetration.
+While this happens more frequently for women over 40, up to 50% of women of all ages feel like their vagina is being scraped with coarse sandpaper with any kind of penetration.

 Preparing a woman for sex doesn't just include foreplay techniques.
 Knowing how to stay hard and in control throughout foreplay, penetration, and intercourse is paramount.

-Focusing too much attention on the actions of giving her foreplay can make him lose his hard erection.
+Focusing too much attention on the actions of giving his partner foreplay can make a man lose his hard erection.

 Some men focus too much attention on how arousing a woman is, how horny a woman is, and how much she turns him on!
 This is the fastest way to ejaculate prematurely!
 To stay in control sexually, you need to correctly balance your sexual focus between yourself, your partner, and the actions of sex.